Canadian Rockies - 4th Edition

 This updated edition covers in detail Banff, Jasper, Kootenay and Yoho National Parks as well as the major provincial parks flanking these gems.
 Each park features a park overview or detailed recreation map (depending on the size of the park), along with detailed trail or city maps for popular areas within most parks.
 Map updates include regular road and trail updates, refinement of camping locations to include campsite number, history of the parks, additional Points of Interest and Trailhead locations were added, while fish species were added to the lakes and maps.

 The printed version of the mapbook comes in the convenient 21.5 x 28 cm (8.5 x 11 inch) mapbook format with a heavy-duty spiral-bound cover.
-The 216 page book includes 71 maps of various scale, along with comprehensive coverage of eleven National and Provincial Parks.
-Each park offers invaluable insight into the park outdoor activities, places to stay and Things to See and Do.
-The book also features Tips & Techniques for the main activities, a Map and Adventure Index, Trip Planning tools and more.
+The 216-page book includes 71 maps of various scales, along with comprehensive coverage of eleven National and Provincial Parks.
+Each park offers invaluable insight into the park's outdoor activities, places to stay and Things to See and Do.
+The book also features Tips & Techniques for the main activities, a Map and Adventure Index, Trip-Planning tools and more.
 No other source combines this level of detail into one source, making it the perfect planning tool and companion to any trip through the Rocky Mountain parks.

 - Map Key & Legend